prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Google+ Authentication.md

 <q>**More Information!** For more information on how to set up Service accounts, go [here](https://developers.google.com/+/domains/authentication/delegation "Google Service accounts").</q>

-In order to utilise these features, our game must make use of an extra API - the *Google+ Domains API*.
+In order to utilize these features, our game must make use of an extra API - the *Google+ Domains API*.

 *18.* Go to the [Google *Developer* Console](https://console.developers.google.com "Google Developer Console").